Russia raps OSCE election "double standards"

 "This would ... greatly assist the consolidation of democracy and a comprehensive development of the political systems of our states."

-Nikolai Bordyuzha, who heads the Moscow-dominated Collective Security Treaty Organization (CSTO), echoed Medvedev's concerns, saying the string of "Arab Spring" revolutions showed that foreign forces "can rock the situation in any country."
+Nikolai Bordyuzha, who heads the Moscow-dominated Collective Security Treaty Organisation (CSTO), echoed Medvedev's concerns, saying the string of "Arab Spring" revolutions showed that foreign forces "can rock the situation in any country."

 "There are professional revolutionaries trained elsewhere -- specifically to make revolutions happen in their own countries."